johjak/test_git_bachelor/README.md

 #### Commits

+- **Always** push *before* making any changes to files inside the repository.
-- All commit-messages in present tense
+- All commit-messages in present tense.
-- A logfile, like the example `commit.txt`, is to be updated regulary, preferably each evening, to keep track of commits
+- A **logfile**, like the example `commit.txt`, is to be updated regulary, preferably each evening, to keep track of commits.
-- Every change documented in commit-messsage, sorted by file edited, as the below example
+- Every change documented in commit-messsage, sorted by file edited, as the below example.

 #### logfile (might be able to be automated?)